Medically reviewed on February 15, 2017

 Stage IV: The cancer appears throughout one or more organs outside the lymph system.
 It may be in nearby or distant lymph nodes.
 In this stage, the cancer cells may be in the liver, blood, or bone marrow.

-Recurrent non-Hodgkin lymphoma is disease that returns after treatment.
+Recurrent or relapsing non-Hodgkin lymphoma is disease that returns after treatment.

 The four numerical stages of non-Hodgkin lymphoma are often further described with the letters A, B, E or S.